icybears/icybears.github.io/_posts/2020-09-09-design-patterns-composite.markdown

     - Object-oriented design
 ---

-To know and understand what the Composite is about let's first take a look at the following diagram:
+To understand what the Composite is about let's first take a look at the following diagram:

 ![Example of polymorphism](/images/blog/design-patterns-composite/design_patterns_composite_diagram_1.png)